SKYLAB SEPARATION KIT BASICS

-There may be one spot – this indicates a pure substance.
+There may be one spot – this may indicate a pure substance or a substance with only one active component.
 You would then use your reagent of choice (Marquis, Ehrlich, etc.) to test and identify that substance.

 There may be multiple spots above the same “X MARK” – this most likely indicates that your substance is impure.
 The reason can be because of deliberate adulteration (cutting) or mistakes in the synthesis/extraction of your substance, leading to the impurity.
-You can, of course, test these multiple spots to determine the impurity.
-In either case, you should discard the substance with very few exceptions
+You can test these multiple spots in an attempt to determine the type of impurity.

-There are a small number of substances that will show two spots in pure form, an example being4-AcO-DMT and other 4-AcO substances.
-These separate into two spots, one spot being the substance itself, and another spot further up on the TESTING CARD.
+There are a small number of substances that will show two spots in pure form, an example being 4-AcO-DMT and other 4-AcO substances.
+These separate into two spots, one spot being the substance itself, with another spot further up on the testing card.
 In the case of the substances mentioned above, the second spot is fumaric acid that is used to crystallize the substance, which is harmless.
-For other exceptions to this rule, please check the SEPARATION TEST KIT FAQ at bunkpolice.com

-If you find that you have a pure substance, it is best to confirm this conclusion by following up with one or more additional tests with different reagents (Marquis, Ehrlich, etc.) using the SEPARATION TEST KIT.
+If you find that you have a pure substance, it’s best to confirm this conclusion by following up with one or more additional spot tests using different reagents (Marquis, Ehrlich, etc.).

 Why are my spots abnormally large?

-This happens if you used too much of your sample when dissolving it or placing it on the testing CARD.
-In this case, you should re-start the SEPARATION TEST KIT process from the beginning.
-Another option, if necessary, is to dilute your sample by adding more of the TESTINGLIQUID to your original sample in the SMALL VIAL and restarting the SEPARATION TEST KIT process from STEP TWO.
+This happens if you use too much of your sample when dissolving it or placing it on the testing card.
+In this case, you should re-start the separation test kit process from the beginning.
+Another option, if necessary, is to dilute your sample by adding more of the testing liquid to your original sample in the small vial and restarting the process from step two.

 Why don’t I have any (or very small) spots?

 The spots should be between 2mm (1/16th of an inch) and 5mm (3/16th of an inch) in diameter for best results.
-The appearance of no spots or small spots happens if you used too little of your sample when dissolving it in STEP ONE.
-You’ll need to re-start the SEPARATION TEST KITprocess with a larger sample.
-If you don’t have any more of your sample, then it is possible to open the SMALL VIAL containing your original sample and allow the testing liquid to evaporate until there is only a little bit left, and then use that to run the test again.
-If you still don’t see any spots, this means your sample most likely does not contain any active substances – an example being an ecstasy pill that contains nothing but pill binders.
+The appearance of no spots or small spots happens if you used too little of your sample when dissolving it in step one.
+You’ll need to re-start the separation test kit process with a larger sample.
+If you don’t have any more of your sample, then it is possible to open the small vial containing your original sample and allow the testing liquid to evaporate until there is only a little bit left, and then use that to run the test again.
+If you still don’t see any spots, this means your sample most likely does not contain any active substances.

 Why do I only see streaks and not spots?